ndejong/pfsense_fauxapi/README.md

 your pfSense system - as the package name states, it is a "Faux" API to pfSense filling a gap in functionality with the current pfSense product.

-A common source of confusion is the requirement to pass the _FULL_ configuration into the **config_set** action and not just the portion of the configuration you wish to adjust.
-A **config_patch** action is in development and is expected in a future release.

 Because FauxAPI is a utility that interfaces with the pfSense `config.xml` there are some cases where reloading the configuration file is not enough and you may need to "tickle" pfSense a little more to do what you want.
 This is not